jared-jewitt/frontend-booster-react-spa/README.md

 ## Commands

-> Note: To use these commands with Docker, run them as such: `docker exec client npm run ...`.
-Make sure the container
+> Note: To use these commands with Docker, run them as such: `docker exec client npm run ...` (make sure the container
->is already running.
+> is already running).

 | Command                     | Description                                                        |
 |-----------------------------|--------------------------------------------------------------------|